Whats Happening In & Around Thredbo over the June Long Weekend?

 July School Holiday Kids Snow Festival

 The July school holidays are a busy time in Thredbo with the Kids Snow Festival running again for this season.
-With activities special activities running throughout the Holidays the kids will be sleeping well at night!The Classic school holidays action is skiing and snowboarding during the day and then Toboggans...Read More
+With activities special activities running throughout the Holidays the kids will be sleeping well at night!The Classic school holidays action is skiing and snowboarding during the day and then Snow...Read More